awsdocs/amazon-cloudwatch-events-user-guide/doc_source/EventTypes.md

 # CloudWatch Events Event Examples From Supported Services<a name="EventTypes"></a>

-The following AWS services emit events that can be detected by CloudWatch Events:
+The AWS services in the following list emit events that can be detected by CloudWatch Events\.

+Additionally, you can also use CloudWatch Events with services that do not emit events and are not listed on this page, by watching for events delivered via CloudTrail\.
+For more information, see [Events Delivered Via CloudTrail](#events-for-services-not-listed)\.

 **Topics**
 + [AWS Batch Events](#batch_event_type)